tauerlund/mwse-animated-dialogue/README.md

 ## :beetle: Bugs & Issues:
 - [ ] Using vanilla Morrowind animations looks weird.
 Seems like the position of the parent node is all over the place.
 Not a problem with my own animations.
 - [ ] Lip sync and blinking animation is currently not very robust.
 Timing is hardcoded based on vanilla heads, so this might cause compatibility issues with head replacers.
-- [ ] Lip syncing sometimes not animating properly.
+- [x] Lip syncing sometimes not animating properly.
 Reproducable example: the dialogue when giving Fargoth his ring. ~~Might be related to the fact that the journal updates~~?
 It also seems to disable lip syncing animations entirely until a new dialogue is initiated.
     - Does not seem to be because of journal update. ~~Maybe due to item removal~~?
     - Not related to item removal.
 Needs more investigation.
     - Confirmed to be caused by adding an item to NPC.
 When removing `additem "ring_keley" 1` from the dialogue the problem disappears.
-- [ ] Blinking animation seems unreliable.
-Sometimes the eyes stay shut for a while after the NPC is done speaking.
+    - Fixed

 ## :white_check_mark: Features:
 - [ ] Animation